-As you read, take note of those observations that both O'Brien and King make about the role truth plays, or should play, in fictional narrative.
-With The Things They Carried, keep a journal in which you record your own observations about the characters, conflicts, and chosen points of view relied on throughout the collection, as well as the author's use of specific literary techniques with which you are familiar.

-Then, compose a thesis-based essay that examines what, in O'Brien's and King's opinions, it means to be a truthful storyteller when writing a work of either semi-autobiographical or pure fiction.
+- 1. As you read, keep a journal of those observations that both O'Brien and King make about the role truth plays, or should play, in fictional narratives.
+With The Things They Carried, be sure that your journal includes important details about the characters, conflicts, and chosen points of view relied on throughout the collection, as well as the author's use of specific literary techniques with which you are familiar. - 2.
+Next, compose a thesis-based essay that examines what, in O'Brien's and King's opinions, it means to be a truthful storyteller when writing a work of either semi-autobiographical or pure fiction.
 Focus explicitly on the need to deviate from "happened truth" in order to achieve "story truth," as well as any responsibilities O'Brien and/or King feel a storyteller author has to their readers when they do so.